bummmble/frost/packages/frost-builder/readme.md

 - Hot Loading for both the Client and theServer
 - Supports postcss and progressive image-loading out of the box
 - Supports source-maps and compile-time linting
-- Comes packaged with prettier for lovely code
 - Serviceworker support out of the box as well as manifest loading through the pwa config option
 - Easy to use cli interface, but is easily usable in external build scripts